Harris–Stowe State University

-Harris–Stowe State University (HSSU) is a historically black public university in St. Louis, Missouri.
+Harris–Stowe State University (HSSU) is a public historically black university in St. Louis, Missouri.
 The university offers 50 majors, minors, and certificate programs in education, business, and arts & sciences.
 It is a member-school of the Thurgood Marshall College Fund.
-It is immediately east of the Saint Louis University campus.
-The school enrolled 1,630 students in 2019.
+It is located immediately east of the Saint Louis University campus.
+The school had a fall headcount enrollment of 1,098 students in 2023.